appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-19-steps-to-create-your-first-workflow.md

    ![Masterdata-Add](/staticfiles/workflow-management/media/Masterdata-Add.png)

-* Similarly, drag & drop more touchpoints to complete a cycle.
+* Similarly, drag & drop more touchpoints to complete a cycle and generate different types of touchpoints.
-* A list of different types of touchpoints will be generated

 ![Templates](/staticfiles/workflow-management/media/Templates.png)
 9. Drag in the general touchpoint to the workflow creation area